antonhibl/mdparser/README.md

 ### Citing q2-chemistry

 ---
-If you utilize q2-chemistry for any published research please include the following citation:
+If you utilize this script for any published research please include the following citation: